wabbajack-tools/wabbajack/README.md

 ### Patches
 Wabbajack can create binary patches for files that have been modified after installation.
 This could be `.esp` files that have been cleaned or patched.
 Or it could be meshes and textures that have been optimized to work better in a given game.
 In any case a BSDiff file is generated.
 The output of this process is copied directly into the modlist instructions.
 However!
 It is important to note that the patch file is 100% useless without the source file.
-So original + patch = final_file without the original file, the final file cannot be recrated.
+So `original + patch = final_file`.
+Without the original file, the final file cannot be recrated.
 This allows us to distribute arbitrary changes without violating copyrights as we do not copy copyrighted material.
 Instead we copy instructions on how to modify the copyrighted material.

 ### FAQ